ankur-chr/panoptic_segmentation_nighttime_urban_driving_scenes/README.md

 # CycleGAN base source code:
 - The base code for CycleGAN mmodel architecture was sourced from the public github repository : https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
-- It is part of the published paper "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks" with the following bibtex entries:-
+- It is part of the published paper "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks" :
     - @inproceedings{CycleGAN2017,
       title={Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks}, author={Zhu, Jun-Yan and Park, Taesung and Isola, Phillip and Efros, Alexei A},